michael2012z/BitBible/markdown/KJV/files/Gen.md

 25. And he said, Cursed be Canaan; a servant of servants shall he be unto his brethren.

-26. And he said, Blessed be the Lord God of Shem; and Canaan shall be his servant.his servant: or, servant to them
+26. And he said, Blessed be the Lord God of Shem; and Canaan shall be his servant.

-27. God shall enlarge Japheth, and he shall dwell in the tents of Shem; and Canaan shall be his servant.enlarge: or, persuade
+27. God shall enlarge Japheth, and he shall dwell in the tents of Shem; and Canaan shall be his servant.

 28. And Noah lived after the flood three hundred and fifty years.